 The spacer thickness will be determined by how well you cut out the hatch.
-Since mine are cut on the ShopBot, the spacing is 1/8" all around.
+Since mine are cut on the ShopBot, the spacing is 1/8" all around because I used a 1/8" diameter cutter to cut out the door.